APSL/django-email-foundation/docs/preview.rst

             ├── body.txt
             └── subject.html

-The preview view contain a list of all build templates.
-You can make a click over each one and to see the template with your custom context.
+The preview view contains a list of all build templates.
+You can click on each one and to see the template rendered using your custom context.